DataDog/stratus-red-team/docs/attack-techniques/kubernetes/k8s.persistence.create-token.md

 }
 ```

+To reduce false positives, it may be useful to filter out the following attributes:

+* User name is <code>system:kube-controller-manager</code>
+* User group contains <code>system:nodes</code>

 Notes:

-* The API server audit log does not contain the requested token lifetime.
+* The API server audit log does not contain the requested token lifetime, unless the audit logs level is <code>Request</code> or <code>RequestResponse</code> (which is generally not the case)

 * AWS EKS caps the token lifetime to 1 hour, although the behavior is undocumented and not part of Kubernetes itself.